galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 {: .comment}

-{% include _includes/cyoa-choices.html option1="Application" option2="Jupyterlab" default="Application" text="Do you want to build a desktop application or a jupyterlab tool ?" %}
+{% include _includes/cyoa-choices.html option1="Application" option2="JupyterLab" default="Application" text="Do you want to build a desktop application or a JupyterLab tool ?" %}

 <div class="Application" markdown="1">